-- The population is young.
+- A fast-growing population.
+Eagle Mountain's population has grown at an average of 21.9 percent every year for the last 28 years, exceeding both the state and the county's growth rates. - The population is young.
 Almost one of every 3 Eagle Mountain residents is below the age of 10, indicating an abundance of young families.
 Eagle Mountain's median age is 10 years younger than Utah's median age. - Large, single-family homes prevail.
 The average household in Eagle Mountain has more than 4 people and has grown since 2013.
 The county and state have lower average sizes and have both declined since 2013.
-While single family housing remains dominant, multifamily units have a slightly higher share of planned developments especially toward the north. - arow. - Eagle Mountain is a bedroom community.
+While single family housing remains dominant, multifamily units have a slightly higher share of planned developments especially toward the north. - Homes prices are rising but remain moderate.
+The median Eagle Mountain home value is cheaper than in Utah County, but more expensive than the state median.
+Eagle Mountain also has the lowest vacancy rate of the three geographies.
+Eagle Mountain is evidently popular among young families seeking large homes to grow. - Eagle Mountain is a bedroom community.
 In 2021, of the 22,000 workers who lived and/or worked in Eagle Mountain, 84 percent lived in Eagle Mountain and commuted out to work.
-30 percent of Eagle Mountain jobs employed Eagle Mountain residents. - outflow.
+30 percent of Eagle Mountain jobs employed Eagle Mountain residents. - 1 in 5 residents is in education/health care.
+Moreover, 50 percent of employed residents are either in the education/healthcare, professional services, or retail trade industries. - 1 in 4 jobs in Eagle Mountain is in construction.
+The construction industry is the most common job located in Eagle Mountain, thanks to the city's rapid growth.
+The next 3 leading industries match the top 3 resident industries.
+This alignment between resident jobs and local jobs reveals an opportunity for the city to capture commuter outflow.